 The most peculiar feature of Ge rods grown on Si ridges is to have an infinite extension in one in-plane direction and limited width along the other.
-The degree of freedom offered by the width, W, of the Si ridges directly controlled during the fabrication of the substrate is known to be key in nanoheteroepitaxy.^{22,23} Indeed, mismatched structures on islands or vertical substrates with different sizes and Ge contents can be adopted to control the elastic relaxation and to hinder, or in general delay, the onset of plasticity.^{24,25} In analogy with these studies, we have thus investigated the effect of different widths of the seeding Si ridges on the growth and evolution under annealing of Ge nano-strips.
+The degree of freedom offered by the width, W, of the Si ridges directly controlled during the fabrication of the substrate, is known to be key in nano-heteroepitaxy^{22,23}.
+Indeed, mismatched structures on islands or vertical substrates with different sizes and Ge content can be adopted to control the elastic relaxation and to hinder, or in general delay, the onset of plasticity^{24,25}.
+In analogy with these studies, we have thus investigated the effect of different widths of the seeding Si ridges on the growth and evolution under annealing of Ge nano-strips.

-Si ridges with widths of 95 nm, 55 nm, and 35 nm were realized on a 200 mm diameter (001)-oriented SOI wafer.
-The thickness of the Si ridges is about 30 nm on top of the buried oxide layer.26 Ge was deposited on Si by a two-step process with a Ge seed layer grown at 300 °C having a thickness of \sim 30 nm, followed by the Ge growth process at 550 °C.27 The final epilayer consists of Ge rods with a radius of \sim 75 nm, independently of W. Different samples were reproduced in order to perform annealing at 700 °C and 750 °C in the H2 atmosphere for 1 min.
+Si ridges with widths of 95 nm, 55 nm, and 35 nm were realized on 200 mm diameter (001)-oriented SOI wafer.
+The thickness of the Si ridges is about 30 nm on top of the buried oxide layer26.
+Ge was deposited on Si by a two-step process with a Ge seed layer grown at 300°C, with a thickness of ~30 nm, followed by the Ge growth process at $550^{\circ}C^{27}$.
+The final epilayer consists of Ge rods